 Vela Luka, Korcula

 Vela Luka is a small town located in a wide bay on the island of Korčula.
 The town is rich with many coves to discover, vineyards, olive groves, fig-trees, and pine trees.
 Vela Luka is the biggest village on the island and has one of the largest nautical harbors in the area.
 It also has some of the best stone beaches in Croatia!

 Vela Luka is the largest town on the island of Korčula.
 It has a deep sheltered bay with tranquil inlets and tiny islets.
 Vela Luka has 2.671 sunshine hours, which is the highest for the whole of the Adriatic and the warmest temperature on the Mediterranean – even higher than Hvar, Dubrovnik, Nice, and Naples.

 And if all that great beach-friendly environment doesn’t lure you in, maybe the history will – the Mediterranean region’s life and culture can be traced through archaeological finds from Vela Špilja.

 Visit the Vela Špilja: Visit the Vela Špilja – the Large Cave.
 This cave is an important prehistoric archaeological site in Europe.

-The findings in this cave prove the existence of several prehistoric communities from the early Stone Age (about 20 000 BC), Iron Age and Copper Age.
-The findings indicate la ong cultural, social, spiritual and economic history of the relations between the inhabitants of Vela Špilja and other parts of the Adriatic and the Mediterranean.
+The findings in this cave prove the existence of several prehistoric communities from the early Stone Age (about 20 000 BC), Iron Age, and Copper Age.
+The findings indicate a long cultural, social, spiritual, and economic history of the relations between the inhabitants of Vela Špilja and other parts of the Adriatic and the Mediterranean.